 Why is Abraham called the father of faith in Christianity?

-We see that Abraham is important to Christianity because the he Patriarch was therefore chosen to be the mediator of God’s blessing, first to Israel and second to all nations.
-This is an initiative of love, and we see that God shows Abraham immeasurable generosity from the beginning.
+We see that Abraham is essential to Christianity because the Patriarch was chosen to be the mediator of God’s blessing, first to Israel and second to all nations.
+This is an initiative of love, and God shows Abraham immeasurable generosity from the beginning.
 The Epistles of Paul are imbued with this idea of call and renewal.

 All the biblical accounts of Abram begin with the presentation of his call by God, which forms the spiritual rebirth of the great Patriarch and is proof of God’s revelation in history.
 In this article, I will present just a few Old Testament biblical landmarks and their impact on the writings of New Testament hagiographers.